 - Formation of sinkholes

-Surface mining can destroy the ecological balance of an area, sometimes wiping out entire species.
+Surface mining can destroy the ecological balance of an area which results in negative impacts on native species.
 Despite efforts, many times an area can not be restored to its former state after extraction has commenced.
 The materials displaced during the process are called spoil piles.
 These have perhaps the most immediate effect on the surrounding areas.
-Minerals not previously available to erosion processes can travel into local water supplies contaminating it chemically and suffocating local flora and fauna which live in the water.
+Minerals not previously available to erosion processes can travel into local water supplies, contaminating it chemically, and suffocating local flora and fauna which live in the water.
 A 2019 study from the Associated Press found that 50 million gallons of contaminated water pour daily from mine sites in the U.S.

 An Alternative to using clay from industrial mining sites is to locally harvest clay.
-However, this still alters the landscape, albeit on a much smaller scale, and can affect the ecology and biodiversity of the area.
+While this still alters the landscape, small and local operations are a good alternative to buying materials that are mined by industry.
 Through the removal of topsoil, sediment is exposed.
 Piling the soil over untitled land will inevitably disturb the soil nutrient cycle.
 Heavy rainfall can then wash the sediment into nearby bodies of water which can smother organisms living in the water and make it unsuitable for drinking for larger fauna.

 Another aspect of the environmental impact of mining is processing and transportation.
 Clay, feldspar, fillers, and fluxes come from all over the world.
 With these transports come whole sets of pollutants from each.